 McDaniels and Tebow will begin the process of making the former Florida legend an NFL-quality quarterback next week in a rookie-only minicamp.

 McDaniels reiterated again Saturday that Tebow will be competing for the job that is currently owned by Kyle Orton.

 “Like everybody, he will be competing for a job,” McDaniels said.”I don’t care if a guy is a rookie.
 If he’s earned the job, he’ll play.
 That goes for any position.
 But I’ll say this, he has a long way to go to get there.
 But he is starting the process.”

-McDaniels said Tebow could potentially play in "wildcat" packages as a rookie if he isn't playing otherwise.
-But he made it clear that Tebow's primary goal is to become a starting quarterback, no gimmicks attached.
+McDaniels said Tebow could potentially play in “Wildcat” packages a rookie, if he isn’t playing.
+But he made it clear that Tebow’s primary goal is to become a starting quarterback, no gimmicks attached.

 “He’s a quarterback,” said McDaniels for a third time in a five-minute conversation.